fjchange/MIST_VAD/README.md

 ![Structure of MIST](Structure_New-1.png)

-The codes will make release soon.
+Testing codes have been released.
+The codes are cleaned out from the original ones without full verification.
+I will improve it later.
 ## Requirements
 - python>=3.6
 - apex